 Baccalaureate Student Address

-He will address the audiences at the morning and afternoon ceremonies at Buffalo State’s 145th Commencement, Saturday, May 13, in the Sports Arena as the recipient of the President’s Medal for Outstanding Undergraduate Student.
+She will address audiences at the morning and afternoon ceremonies at Buffalo State’s 147th Commencement, Saturday, May 18, in the Sports Arena as the recipient of the President’s Medal for Outstanding Undergraduate Student.
+She will receive the SUNY Chancellor’s Award for Student Excellence during the 1:00 p.m. baccalaureate ceremony.

 Back to Top